rahulgopinath/rahulgopinath.github.io/_posts/2024-03-23-k-paths-for-context-free-grammars.markdown

 ## Possible k-paths from grammar

 So, the question is, how to compute the number of k-paths from grammar?
+The basic idea is to first find the 1-paths from a grammar, which is the set of all nonterminal symbols.
+Then, find all possible nonterminals which contain a given nonterminal symbol in one of the rules in the definition.
+Let us call it the parent set of a given nonterminal The set of all possible parent along with the child gives us the 2-paths in the grammar.
+We can extend a n-path to n+1 path by adding the parents to the n-path.

 We stat by defining a function `parents()` which takes in a grammar, and identifies possible parent nodes for a given nonterminal symbol.